IOT Proof of Coverage Oracles

-On the Solana L1, all PoC activity is off-chain, removing Validators as a potential point of failure and greatly simplifying the beaconing process by allowing Hotspots to self-beacon at regular intervals.
+On the Solana L1, all PoC activity is managed by Oracles, greatly simplifying the beaconing process by allowing Hotspots to self-beacon at regular intervals.
 Additionally, off-chain PoC is much more easily scalable and will remove the limitations on the number of Witnesses per beacon.

 The main actors and their relationships with one another are as follows.